Oak Island man rescues young boy in Portugal - NewsBreak

 Captain with Bladen County Sheriff’s Office recounts saving woman’s life after she was attacked by two pit bulls

 ELIZABETHTOWN, N.C.
-(WECT) -The victim of a dog mauling typically doesn’t make it out alive, especially when two dogs are involved, but the quick actions of law enforcement in Bladen County helped Yulonda Lewis survive her vicious encounter.
-“We basically just jumped in there with EMS personnel.
-We have...
+(WECT) -The victim of a dog mauling typically doesn’t make it out alive, especially when two dogs are involved.
+But it’s a credit to the quick actions of law enforcement in Bladen County that Yulonda Lewis survived her vicious encounter.
+“We basically just jumped in there...